vexx-sm/TF2-Mixes/README.md

 <h1 align="center">Team Fortress 2 Mixes</h1>

-A SourceMod plugin that sets up a **6v6 competitive mix** where 2 captains pick players in an **XYXY XYXY XY** draft order.
+A SourceMod plugin that sets up a **6v6 competitive mix** where 2 captains pick players in an **XYXY** order.
 Includes random drafting, votes, and more.

 > [!IMPORTANT]
 > This plugin is in an early stage and currently serves as a base.
 12v12 and more is planned.